Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Oat Grass

 Looking for pet grass with the best flavor?
-Opt for oat grass.
-It’s rich in soluble fiber, meaning the cat’s digestive system will thank it for chewing on this grass.
-Add a healthy dose of protein and other nutritional elements, and you’ll get an all-around solid, beneficial snack for the feline.
+Consider oat grass.
+Of course, whether this is actually the tastiest grass for most cats, we don’t know, and this is just anecdotal.
+But your cat will be the judge of it.
+It’s rich in soluble fiber, meaning the cat’s digestive system will be thankful for chewing on this grass.
+Add a healthy dose of protein-rich cat food and other nutritional elements, and you’ll get an all-around solid, beneficial snack for the feline.

 2. Barley Grass